How to Become a Grief Coach: The Complete Guide for 2026

 1. Self- & Skill-Assessment

-• Is it because of a personal experience with loss?
+• Is this coming from a personal experience with loss?

-• Active Listening: This skill involves showing genuine interest in a client’s experience and encouraging them to express their feelings while you listen without judgment.
+• Active Listening: Showing genuine interest in a client’s experience and giving them space to express their feelings without rushing to fix things.

 2. Education and Experience